2021 401(k) Catch Up Contribution Rules

 Dylan Telerski / 28 Jan 2021 / 401(k) Resources

-When you turn 50, you become eligible to put aside more tax-shielded money into your 401(k) plan.
+In the year you turn 50, you become eligible to put aside more tax-shielded money into your 401(k) plan.
 The tax deduction for a catch-up contribution can save you more than $1,000 on your annual IRS bill.
 On top of that, you’ll be earning investment returns and compounding interest on the additional money saved.

 If you’ll be hitting that 50 milestone birthday in 2021, now is a good time to ensure your percentage is sufficient to reach the new maximum 401(k) contributions (including the catch-up contribution), so you can maximize your retirement savings.